Toscan0/IST-Thesis-FaradayMuseum/README.md

 <pre>

 IST-Thesis-Faraday-Museum
+├─ Project
-├─ State of the Art
+│	└─ Contains the work developed in the context of this thesis ├─ State of the Art
 │	└─ Contains the work performed in the thesis project class └─ Targets